COVID19StatePolicy/SocialDistancing/data/README.md

 ### March 26, 2020 (8:35 am PST)
 **_File updates_**
-- Added variable "DateEnded" to capture time of policy discontinuation.
+- Added variable "DateEnded" to capture time of policy discontinuation; this is meant to reflect a deliberate action to end the policy rather than its expiration per executive order.

 **_State updates_**
 - **Arkansas**: "OtherBusinessClose" issued on 20200323.